 If you do not provide personal information to us when we request it, we may not be able to provide you with access to and use of this website, our services or a response to your enquiry.

-Otherwise, we will not disclose personal information we collect about you to any third parties without your prior consent.
 We will never sell any personal information we collect about you.

 How we protect our information collection

 We have implemented technology and security measures to protect the personal information that we collect and we will take all reasonable steps to ensure the security of that personal information.
 This involves protecting it from:

 However, you should be aware that there are risks in transmitting information across the internet.
 If you are concerned about conveying sensitive material to Council over the Internet, you might prefer to contact us by telephone or mail.